-EXAMPLE FOUR

-It will aid us in reading your applicat major that you wish to pursue at interest in college and beyond. tion if you will explain in some detail your interest in the
+EXAMPLE FOOR 1 It will aid us in reading your application if you w major that you wish to pursue at interest in college and beyond. ill explain in some detail your interest in the, and how you intend to develop that EXAMPLE FIVE Why do you thinkcontinue your education?
+College is an appropriate place to

-EXAMPLE FIVE

-Why do you think College is: an appropriate place to continue your education? prince -